Educational attainment measures the highest level of formal schooling community members have completed.

 Educational attainment is measured as the highest level of formal education completed by individuals 25 and over.
 There are five levels of educational attainment measured: no certificate or diploma, a secondary school diploma or equivalent; a registered apprenticeship or other trades certificate or diploma; a college, CEGEP, or other non-university certificate or diploma; and a university degree, certificate, or diploma.

-This indicator only takes into account the highest level of education completed.
+This indicator only takes into account the highest level of formal education completed.
+It does not measure other forms of knowledge, skills and competencies that exist outside of the formal education system.

 The data for this indicator are collected by Statistics Canada for each census year.
-Recent data can be accessed at: http://www12.statcan.gc.ca/census-recensement/index-eng.cfm
+The most recent data (2016) can be accessed at: http://www12.statcan.gc.ca/census-recensement/index-eng.cfm

 Lleras-Muney, A. (1995).
 The relationship between education and adult mortality in the United States.
 Review of Economic Studies, 72, 189-221.